Merkoba/Meltdown/commands.md

 ### new

-Make a new tab
+Make a new tab.
+Optional argument for the name

 ---

 ### newstart

-Make a new tab at the start
+Make a new tab at the start.
+Optional argument for the name

 ---